mlflow/mlflow/docs/source/tutorials-and-examples/tutorial.rst

 -----------------

-Now that you have packaged your model using the MLproject convention and have identified the best model, it is time to deploy the model using :doc:`models`.
+Now that you have packaged your model using the MLproject convention and have identified the best model, it is time to deploy the model using :doc:`../models`.
 An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools — for example, real-time serving through a REST API or batch inference on Apache Spark.